Signed in as:

 At the End of the Burn

 After extinguishing the flame and once the wax has cooled the wick should be trimmed to 3-4mm.
-We sell wick trimmers which do this job perfectly at https://darentcandles.co.uk/shop/ols/products/trimmers Trimming the wick ensured you get a nice clean burn next time you light up.
-If you've got a wood wick candle just nip off the top of the wick to keep it nice a short for the next burn.
+Use a pair of wick trimmers is you have some to ensure you get a nice clean burn next time you light up.
 Ensure no wick trimmings or bits of matches are left in the burn pool.
 When your candle gets low on wax stop using it.
 You don’t want to burn down to the glass as that might cause cracking.

 Frequently Asked Questions